Mid-Year Climbing Safety Standards Updates

 • Unless rescue is imminent, move crew to bow and stern and roll shell over (fin up) with the wind.
 Crew should lie across hull, as far out of the water as possible, in pairs, holding on to the other person.

-• Coach boat distributes P.F.D.'s on arrival and conducts headcount.
+• Coach Boat distributes P.F.D.'s on arrival and conducts headcount.

-• Coach boat shuttles rowers to nearest shore.
-DO NOT overload coach boat.
+• Coach Boat shuttles rowers to nearest shore.
+DO NOT overload Coach Boat.

 • Conduct headcount on returning.